modir/laminas-book/docs/mvc.md

 In line 5 we use the `fromPost()` method to retrieve the variable from POST.
 The meaning of this method's parameters is the same as for the `fromQuery()` method.

-> In Laminas, you must not access request parameters through traditional PHP `$_GET` and `$_POST`
+!!! note
-> global arrays.
+    In Laminas, you must not access request parameters through traditional PHP `$_GET` and `$_POST` global arrays.
 Instead, you use laminas-provided API for retrieving the request data.

 ## Putting Data to HTTP Response